Reviews You Can Rely On

 • Surface Types (10% weighting)

 The review team for this segment was Austin Palmer and Adam Stout.
 If you've been perusing our reviews, you'll have likely come across Austin's contributions.
-He's a Senior Research Analyst here at GearLab and a driving force behind our world-class, data-driven approach to consumer product testing and reviews.
+He's a Senior Review Analyst here at GearLab and a driving force behind our world-class, data-driven approach to consumer product testing and reviews.
 He's a details guy and is especially well qualified in this segment as an experienced PC gamer, with a nuanced understanding of mouse specifications and how they present on the mousepad and screen.
 Adam's background in English Rhetoric and Writing has equipped him with sharp attention to detail and the skill to effectively convey complex technical data straightforwardly on the page.

 Every wired mouse undergoes the same testing regardless of price and proficiency.